Add and edit text blocks

 💡 Optionally press the Space key to see the RGB values

-Add and delete a link
+Add a hyperlink

 To create a text link, highlight the appropriate text, and select the link button from the inline editor.
 Enter a URL, press Enter/Return, and the highlighted text will transform into a link.